SylvanDao/Webacy/README.md

 Gathering data related to smart contracts, possibly from blockchain transactions, smart contract code, or security audit reports.

 ### Risk Identification:
-Identifying specific risks associated with smart contracts, such as security vulnerabilities (e.g., reentrancy attacks, overflow/underflow, gas limit issues), performance issues, or compliance/legal risks.
+Identifying specific risks associated with smart contracts, such as security vulnerabilities.

 ### Frequency Analysis:
 Analyzing how often each identified risk occurs within a dataset.
-This could involve statistical analysis to understand the prevalence of different types of risks.

 ### Reporting:
 Generating reports or visualizations that highlight the most common risks associated with smart contracts, potentially offering insights into areas that need more attention or improvement.